Training for entry-level managers

 Pedagogical objectives

 Moving from employee to manager is often a major challenge, especially in demanding professional environments where expectations are high.
-To meet this crucial transition, NUMA's entry-level management training course offers a pedagogical approach focused on clear, concrete objectives.
+To address this crucial transition, NUMA's entry-level management training course offers a pedagogical approach focused on clear, concrete objectives.
 It also offers a valuable opportunity for experienced managers wishing to reinforce their existing practices by adapting them to contemporary leadership challenges.
+Please note: each workshop in the program can be taken separately, à la carte, or as part of another course co-constructed with our team.

 The program

-1/ Time and energy management
+1. Time and energy management

 Learning objectives :